hyunhwan-jeong/SalmonTE/README.md

 ### Running `test` mode to perform statistical test

-Before you run test mode, you should modify `control.csv` file which is stored in the `outpath`.
+Before you run test mode, you should modify <strike>`control.csv`</strike> `condition.csv` file which is stored in the `outpath`.
 Here are examples of the proper modifications:

 For the differential expression analysis, change the file as below.
 **Important**: The control samples has to be labeled as `control`.
 Other labels will cause errors.